 Please visit the PO Toolkit.
 There you will find all the information resources you need to plan, design and implement your APEC Project.
 Project Overseers (POs) who are overseeing the production of APEC Publications - or project reporting in general – will find the APEC Publications Toolkit a valuable new addition to the PO Toolkit.

 Most APEC projects are focused on transferring knowledge and skills between members and building capacity so that each APEC member economy can move closer towards the Bogor Goals of free and open trade and investment.
 This includes by:

 - Facilitating a favourable and sustainable business environment.

 Information about individual APEC projects that are currently being implemented or have already been completed can be found on the APEC Project Database.

 APEC projects are managed and implemented across all 21 member economies in accordance with the Guidebook on APEC Projects.
 The Guidebook and the procedures described within are continuously revised to improve project planning and implementation.
 If you have any questions about whether you are using the most up-to-date versions please do not hesitate to contact the Secretariat.

 From 2019, all APEC projects will be afforded 18-21 months to implement, irrespective of whether the project is selected in the first or second project session of the year.
-Projects selected in Project Session 1 2019 must aim to complete by 31 December 2020.
-Starting with effect for Project Session 2 2019, projects selected in Project Session 2 will not be required to complete by 31 December 2020, but will instead be allowed to complete by 30 June 2021.
+Projects selected in Project Session 1 2020 must aim to complete by 31 December 2021.
+Projects selected in Project Session 2 will not be required to complete by 31 December 2021, but will instead be allowed to complete by 30 June 2022.

 The actual commencement date of any project is still subject to satisfactory findings during the Secretariat quality assessment process and the date that final approval is given to a project by BMC.
 POs should factor these considerations into project timelines.